Wall Street Protest Continues This Week

 NATHAN SCHNEIDER: You don't hear a lot of talk about Obama.
 You don't hear talk about Sarah Palin or even someone like a Dennis Kucinich.
 People are not pinning their hopes on political candidates; they're pinning their hopes on themselves, and that's the strength.

-But Mayor Michael Bloomberg says the protesters are playing the blame game.
+VENUGOPAL: But Mayor Michael Bloomberg says the protesters are playing the blame game.

-Mayor MICHAEL BLOOMBERG: Our problem today is we keep going and vilifying the banks.
+BLOCK: Our problem today is we keep going and vilifying the banks.
 They're not going to make any loans.
 If they don't make any loans, companies don't expand.
 If companies don't expand, people don't have jobs.

 VENUGOPAL: As to how long this occupation can last, demonstrator Justin Wedes, a local school teacher, says the company that owns the park property has made it clear it wants them out.
 But for now, everyone is sitting tight.

 JUSTIN WEDES: The reality is that we're deep in our work, and we're not planning to leave anytime soon.